-The NGPL filing May 21 followed Federal Energy Regulatory Commission authorizations over the last year of similar tariff changeovers, mainly to indexes published by NGI in separate filings for six other Kinder Morgan pipelines.
+The NGPL filing May 21 came in the wake of Federal Energy Regulatory Commission authorizations over the last year of similar tariff changeovers, mainly to indexes published by NGI in separate filings for six other Kinder Morgan pipelines.
 These include Tennessee Gas Pipeline (see Daily GPI, Dec.
 3, 2014), Cheyenne Plains Gas Pipeline [RP14-630], Colorado Interstate Gas [RP14-1008], Midcontinent Express [RP15-235], Kinder Morgan Louisiana [RP15-935], and Kinder Morgan Illinois [RP15-810].

 The pipeline tariff changes apply to indexes used for cashout, penalty and/or credit-related calculations.
 The new tariffs call for the use of price indexes published in NGI’s Daily Gas Price Index, NGI’s Weekly Gas Price Index and NGI’s Bidweek Survey, substituting for comparable quotes the pipelines had previously used in Natural Gas Week published by Energy Intelligence or Platts Gas Daily or Inside FERC’s Gas Market Report.
 In the case of Cheyenne Plains, some of its charges will be based on prices published by the Intercontinental Exchange, as well as by NGI.